jperezdealgaba/autogrep/README.md

 # Autogrep

 Autogrep is a tool for automatically generating and filtering Semgrep rules from vulnerability patches.
 It addresses a critical need in the security tooling ecosystem that emerged after Semgrep announced that their official rules are no longer available under permissive licenses.
-This change led to the creation of OpenGrep ([opengrep/opengrep](https://github.com/opengrep/opengrep)), a community fork supported by several security vendors.
+This change led to the creation of Opengrep ([opengrep/opengrep](https://github.com/opengrep/opengrep)), a community fork supported by several security vendors.

 Autogrep bridges the gap by automating the creation and maintenance of high-quality security rules using Large Language Models (LLMs).
 Instead of relying on manual rule curation, which is time-consuming and requires constant maintenance, Autogrep automatically generates rules from known vulnerability fixes and validates them for accuracy.